State health officials report 3 new COVID-19 cases in Eastern New Mexico

 SANTA FE, N.M.
-(KFDA) - State health officials reported three new COVID-19 cases in Eastern New Mexico today.
+(KFDA) - New Mexico state health officials reported three new COVID-19 cases in Eastern New Mexico today.

-Officials reported two new cases in Curry County and one new case in Roosevelt County today.
+State health officials reported one new case in Curry County and two cases in Roosevelt County.

+Including today’s reported cases, New Mexico has now had a total of 27,790 COVID-19 cases.

 Union County: 31